 Russia: President Vladimir Putin accepts the resignation of the head of the republic of Mordovia, Nikolay Merkushkin, and appoints the prime minister of the republic, Vladimir Volkov, as acting head of the republic.
 Putin appoints Merkushkin as acting governor of Samara oblast after accepting the resignation of Governor Vladimir Artyakov.
 On May 12 Putin nominates Volkov as head of the republic of Mordovia and Merkushkin as governor of Samara oblast and the latter is confirmed by the local Duma (37-7) and sworn in.
 On May 14 Volkov is endorsed by the local parliament and sworn in.
 On May 21 Vladimir Sushkov is confirmed as prime minister of Mordovia.

 Belarus: Interior Minister Anatoly Kuleshov is dismissed and Ihar Shunevich appointed in his place.

 Guinea-Bissau: Manuel Serifo Nhamadjo finally accepts his nomination as transitional president for one year.
-On May 16 he names Rui Duarte de Barros as transitional prime minister.
+On May 16 he names Rui Duarte de Barros as transitional prime minister, who takes office May 17.
 On May 22 the government is named with Faustino Imbali as foreign minister, Celestino de Carvalho as defense minister, António Suka Ntchama as interior minister, and Abubacar Demba Dahaba as finance minister.

 Russia: Sergey Shoigu takes office as governor of Moscow oblast.
 President Vladimir Putin accepts the resignation of the president of Buryatia, Vyacheslav Nagovitsyn, effective May 12, and that of the governor of Leningrad oblast, Valery Serdyukov, effective May 28.
 (See May 5.)